St Joseph Engineering College

-St Joseph Engineering College (SJEC) is an engineering college in Vamanjoor, Mangalore, India.
+St Joseph Engineering College (SJEC) is an engineering college in Vamanjoor, Mangaluru, India.
 Being a unit of the Roman Catholic Diocese of Mangalore, it is the only Catholic engineering institute in Mangalore.
-Established in 2002, it is one of the highly reputed institutions in the region, despite being relatively new.
+It was established in 2002.

 An autonomous institute under Visvesvaraya Technological University, Belagavi, Karnataka State, SJEC is recognized by the All India Council for Technical Education (AICTE), New Delhi.
 It offers five NBA Accredited B.E.
 Programs viz.
 Mechanical Engineering, Computer Science and Engineering, Electronics and Communication Engineering, Electrical and Electronics Engineering and Civil Engineering.

 It offers undergraduate and postgraduate courses in Engineering, Masters in Business Administration and Masters in Computer Applications.